nembrinj/protofablab/2025/projects/Group103/README.md

 - To reduce complexity, we decided to combine collection and propulsion into one.
 Thus, placing the spinning wheels close to the floor, to shoot the LED directly from there.
 - Use a ramp to guide ball upwards and connect the DC-Motors to it.

 And so we began, iterating through these three parts (LED-Ball, DC-Motor holder and wheels, Ramp) through making changes in the 3D-model to printing it and adjusting through repeating these two steps.
-We present the following main iterations and changes we made on these components, in the following Subsubsections.
+We present the following main iterations and changes we made on these components, in the following subsubsections.

 #### LED-Ball